HB-Consumer-Goods-Testing-XRF-740x150

 Consumer goods testing, girl in mirror

-Niton analyzers are a key component of a reasonable testing program to demonstrate due diligence and satisfy General Conformity Certification (GCC) requirements.
-With XRF testing, you can be sure your manufacturing program is fully compliant while realizing significant improvements in the production process.
+Niton analyzers form a key component of a reasonable testing program to demonstrate due diligence and satisfy General Conformity Certification (GCC) requirements.
+With handheld XRF testing, users can be sure their manufacturing programs are fully compliant while realizing significant improvements in the production process.

 Toys: The paint on toys may contain lead, cadmium, and barium.